-446 Our model represented a seasonal mid-year decline in GEP.
-Our representation of phenology follows set calendar dates, 447 and cannot distinguish between various hypotheses concerning the environmental trigger for seasonal leaf shedding and flushing.
+Our model represented a seasonal mid-year decline in GEP.
+Our representation of phenology follows set calendar dates, and cannot distinguish between various hypotheses concerning the environmental trigger for seasonal leaf shedding and flushing.
+DVGMs and other numerical simulation ecosystem models that represent phenology as a response to light-triggered leaf flushing or root water constraints do not tend to represent the seasonal cycle of GEP accurately and are therefore in danger of over-predicting the future response of photosynthesis to longer dry seasons resulting from climate change.

-- 448 DVGMs and other numerical simulation ecosystem models that represent phenology as a response to light-triggered leaf flushing 449 or root water constraints do not tend to represent the seasonal cycle of GEP accurately and are therefore in danger of over- - 450 predicting the future response of photosynthesis to longer dry seasons resulting from climate change. - 451 Our finding that reduced photosynthesis, not increased respiration, contributed to the high NEE source in 2002 modifies 452 the previous hypothesis that the 1997-1998 El Niño drought disturbance affected NEE via respiration.
-Our findings support a - 453 corollary hypothesis that partial drought-induced damage to still-living trees can impact whole-ecosystem photosynthesis - 454 adversely for multiple years, which is consistent with findings from regional and global-scale forest biometric studies (Anderegg - 455 et al., 2015; Brienen et al., 2015).
-In order to understand how drought-disturbance uniquely impacts forest recovery, - 456 observational studies and plot-based manipulation experiments are needed in conjunction with models.
-Such future research is - 457 needed to determine the return times for droughts at which persistent forest biomass loss and collapse may occur.
+Our finding that reduced photosynthesis, not increased respiration, contributed to the high NEE source in 2002 modifies the previous hypothesis that the 1997-1998 El Niño drought disturbance affected NEE via respiration.
+Our findings that photosynthesis was disproportionately affected supports a corollary hypothesis, consistent with regional and global-scale forest biometric studies, that partial drought-induced damage to still-living trees can impact whole-ecosystem photosynthesis adversely for multiple years (Anderegg et al., 2015; Brienen et al., 2015).
+In order to understand how drought-disturbance uniquely impacts forest recovery, observational studies and plotbased manipulation experiments are needed in conjunction with models.
+Such future research is needed to determine the return times for droughts at which persistent forest biomass loss and collapse may occur.

-458 Acknowledgments and Data
+Acknowledgments and Data

-- 459 This work was supported by funding from a National Science Foundation PIRE fellowship (OISE 0730305) and a U.S. - 460 Department of Energy grant (DE-SC0008311).
-The eddy flux data used in this study are available online via the Lawrence - 461 Berkeley Laboratories (LBL) Ameriflux network database at http://ameriflux.lbl.gov/sites/siteinfo/BR-Sa1.
+- 451 This work was supported by funding from a National Science Foundation PIRE fellowship (OISE - 452 0730305) and a U.S. Department of Energy grant (DE-SC0008311).
+The eddy flux data used in this study are - 453 available online via the Lawrence Berkeley Laboratories (LBL) Ameriflux network database at - 454 http://ameriflux.lbl.gov/sites/siteinfo/BR-Sa1.